vrikodar/P4ck3t/P4ck3t.md

 ![](https://github.com/SxNade/P4ck3t/blob/main/pimages/logs-noshut.png)

-*we see that the logs appear on the terminal but if we do the same with a telent session to R2 from R1 so basially we will have R2 on both sides {but with R2 on telnet on left side}*
+*we see that the logs appear on the terminal but if we do the same with a telent session to R2 from R1 so basially we will have R2 on both sides {but with R2 on telnet on left side} , we will not see any logs on telnet session and for that we need to run following commands on R2*

+ - en
+ - terminal monitor

+**Note that packet tracer has this by Default**